scapingerman/CLA-LoRA-From-DTN7-to-uD3TN/docs/setupinstructions.md

 ### 2. Flash LoRa Modules

-- Open `src/lora/LoRa_TX.ino` in the Arduino IDE and upload it to the transmitter module and `src/lora/LoRa_RX.ino` for the receiver module,
+- Open `src/lora/LoRa_TX.ino` in the Arduino IDE and upload it to the transmitter module and `src/lora/LoRa_RX.ino` for the receiver module.

 ### 3. Run WebSocket Bridges